Positron Annihilation Spectroscopy at the HZDR

 Several setups with complementary specifications are used in in-house research or by external users.
 The ELBE Positron Source (EPOS) is a unique combination of five different setups available at the ELBE-center for high-power radiation sources.
 Two setups use the high-intensity electron beam from a superconducting electron LINAC as a driver for secondary positron production.

-- (short MEPS) From the primary ELBE electron beam a monoenergetic positron beam is created by pair production at a thungsten target.
-The unique time structure of the ELBE beam is thereby transfered on the positron beam which results in a pulsed positron source with high repetition rate, high intensity and choosable energy.
-With this beam measurements at surfaces and thin layers can be done easily.
+- Mono-energetic Positron Spectroscopy – MePS: From the primary ELBE electron beam a monoenergetic positron beam is created by pair production at a thungsten target.
+The unique time structure of the ELBE beam is thereby transfered on the positron beam which results in a pulsed positron source with high repetition rate, high intensity and selectable implantation energies.
+With this beam measurements at surfaces and thin layers can be done performed with high depth resolution.

 - Gamma-induced Positron Spectroscopy – GiPS: At the bremsstrahlung facility a beam of photons from bremsstrahlung production is created.
 When hitting the sample positrons from pair production are generrated throughout the entire sample volume.
 Pairs of annihlation-quanta are detected by four sets of Germanium detectors with high energy resolution and Barium-Fluoride detectors with high timing resolution.
 The setup is suitable for thick samples (>= 1cm³) of solids, liquids, bilogical samples, and even gases.
 Due to the efficient background-suppression, samples with intrinsic radioactivity (like for example reactor pressure vessel steels) can ebe investigated as well.

 - Source-Based Positron Spectroscopy: Souce-based positron-sources (like ²²Na) are available for complementary and off-beam lifetime measurements (LT) and for depth-dependent Doppler-broadening spectroscopy using a monoenergetic positron beam (SPONSOR).